nariaki3551/flopt/docs/tutorial/black_box.rst

 CustomExpression
 ----------------

-We can create a complex objective function using *CustomExpression*.
+We can create complex or black-box functions using :doc:`../api_reference/CustomExpression`.
-We input two items to create CustomExpression.
+We input two items to CustomExpression.
 One is the python function,
-and another is the list (or tuple or iterator) of variables in the same order as the arguments in the function.
+and another is the list or tuple of variables in the same order as the arguments in the function.

 .. code-block:: python